 How did sand dunes end up in the middle of a forest?
-And how did this unique and beautiful landscape become a tourist attraction?
-Learn the natural history and meet the quirky characters that made the Desert of Maine a world class oddity.
+Learn the natural history and meet the quirky characters that have made the Desert of Maine an iconic tourist destination for nearly 100 years!

 Even though we’re located close to downtown Freeport, just a 20-minute drive to the center of Portland, and not far from some of Maine’s most beautiful beaches, our campground is nestled in the peace and quiet of a lush Maine forest.